-The company has hired a small team of biomedical engineers to build a non-invasive sensor for monitoring glucose levels, claims CNBC, and has even started clinical trials in the Bay Area, while working with consultants to navigate tricky health regulations.
+We previously reported that Apple had hired a small team of biomedical engineers to build a non-invasive sensor for monitoring glucose levels, according to CNBC, and had even started clinical trials in the Bay Area, while working with consultants to navigate tricky health regulations.

 But here's the thing: non-invasive glucose tracking is yet to be proven as a viable alternative to existing methods.
 As we recently explored, continuous trackers require a sensor to be put under the skin - and still demand fingerstick readings to calibrate.